IFAC World Congress 2026 · Sunday, August 23 · Full day

 Tentative schedule

 Sunday, August 23, 2026 — full-day program (times in local congress time).
-Talk titles and speakers to be announced.
+Detailed talk timing will be posted as the program is finalized.

 09:00–09:40